charliegil/Rasterizer/README.md

 ---

-## Assignment 2 - Rotation Interpolation and Modern GL Shading
+## 2. Rotation Interpolation and Modern GL Shading

 This assignment focused on implementing various rotation interpolation methods, including **Euler angles** and **quaternions**.
 I also used Modern GL shaders to implement **Blinn-Phong shading**, which enhances the scene with realistic light reflections.
 Additionally, the system includes two eyepoint perspectives, enabled by appropriate coordinate-space transformations.